Example-Based Framework for Perceptually Guided Audio Texture Generation: Related Work

 \subsection{Unsupervised Controllability}

-In computer vision, algorithms such as~\cite{harkonen2020ganspace,shen2021closed,shen2020interfacegan,voynov2020unsupervised,wu2021stylespace,shen2020interpreting} leverage StyleGANs ability to disentangle the latent space to find directional vectors for editing semantics on images.
-Similarly in audio, GANSpaceSynth~\cite{tahiroglu2021ganspacesynth} applies the GANSpace algorithm to control a pre-trained GANSynth trained on musical instruments in an unsupervised manner.
-More recently, in computer vision, Semantic Factorization (SeFa)~\cite{shen2021closed} was shown to perform better than other unsupervised algorithms to find vectors for controllable generation in the latent space of a pre-trained GAN.
+In computer vision, algorithms such as~\cite{harkonen2020ganspace,shen2021closed} leverage StyleGAN's ability to disentangle the latent space to find directional vectors for editing semantics on images.
+Similarly, in audio, GANSpaceSynth~\cite{tahiroglu2021ganspacesynth} applies the GANSpace algorithm to control a pre-trained GANSynth trained on musical instruments in an unsupervised manner.
+More recently, in computer vision, Semantic Factorization (SeFa)~\cite{shen2021closed} performed better than other unsupervised algorithms to find vectors for controllable generation in the latent space of a pre-trained GAN.
 In this method, the weights of the layers that create the disentangled representation are decomposed to find the vectors for maximum variation.
 Such vectors are then used to edit semantics on unconditionally generated images.
-However, the directional vectors generated using SeFa need to be semantically labelled manually after observing edits across multiple samples.
+However, the directional vectors generated using SeFa need to be semantically labeled manually after observing edits across multiple samples.

 For speech and music~\cite{ggan_9492807, gaae_9272282} infer controllability based on supervision from a few labels.
-For images, FLAME~\cite{parihar2022everything} uses supervision from a few positive-negative image pairs by semantically editing and inverting real images in a StyleGAN's latent space.
+For images, FLAME~\cite{parihar2022everything} uses supervision from a few positive-negative image pairs by semantic editing and inverting real images in a StyleGAN's latent space.
 Direction vectors for semantic attribute editing are found by optimizing for cosine similarity between the pairs' difference vectors.
-In our work, we modify the FLAME method for audio textures and propose using a few fully synthetically generated examples to assist in deriving vectors in the latent space of a GAN for attribute controllability.
-A cluster of similar synthesized audio examples is inverted~\cite{xia2022gan,chai2021latent} to define clusters in the GAN's latent space.
-A prototype~\cite{snell2017prototypical} latent vector is derived from each cluster, and is an abstract average of the semantic cluster they represent.
+In our work, we modify the FLAME method for audio textures and propose using a few fully synthetically generated examples to assist in deriving vectors in the latent space of a StyleGAN for attribute controllability.
+A cluster of similar synthesized audio examples is inverted~\cite{chai2021latent} to define clusters in StyleGAN's latent space.
+A prototype~\cite{snell2017prototypical} latent vector is derived from each cluster and is an abstract average of the semantic cluster they represent.
 Since such prototypes are designed to differ in a specific attribute, the difference vector between them in the latent space can be used for guiding audio texture synthesis and for semantic attribute transfer.